chunkanglu/CSCB07/Notes/vault/OOP.md

 ## Interfaces
 * Define common behavious for classes
 * Cannot instantiate objects (like abstract classes)
-* Consists of abstract classes and methods (no concrete methods)
+* Consists of constants abstract methods (no concrete methods)
 * Interface methods are by default `abstract` and `public`
 * Interface attributes are by default `public`, `static` and `final`
 * Once a class `implements` an interface, it must override and implement all of the associated methods